diarmidmackenzie/sdt-condensed/CET part 2.md

 A workplace study similar to the 1981 classroom study, showed that controlling managers led to lower intrinsic motivation for work, greater alienation towards the company, and lower job satisfaction.

-A 1993 study that looked at interactions between mothers and their 6- and 7-year-old children showed that when mothers had an autonomy-supportive communication style, this led to stronger intrinsic motivation for their children i the activities that they had been doing together.
+A 1993 study that looked at interactions between mothers and their 6 and 7-year-old children showed that when mothers had an autonomy-supportive communication style, this led to stronger intrinsic motivation for their children in the activities that they had been doing together.

-There have been many more studies in this area, some of which are discussed in later chapters that specifically focus on parenting, schools & the workplace.
+There have been many more studies in this area, some of which are discussed in later chapters that specifically focus on parenting, schools and the workplace.
 An important distinction to draw is that authority figures might not only fail to provide autonomy support, but they may actively thwart autonomy.
 This latter behaviour turns out to have even worse effects on intrinsic motivation.

-A 2011 study explicitly looked at autonomy thwarting among athletics coaches.
-Autonomy-thwarting behaviour was associated with need frustration, negative affect, symptoms of burnout, and higher stress levels in the athletes being coached.
+A 2011 study explicitly looked at autonomy-thwarting behaviours among athletics coaches.
+Autonomy-thwarting behaviour was associated with need frustration, negative feelings, symptoms of burnout, and higher stress levels in the athletes being coached.

 It is worth noting that environments can be simultaneously need-supportive, but also need-thwarting, suggesting that these two aspects need to be considered as separate dimensions.